whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Confirm icon changes in title bar and Environment section
 1. Stop/run tale or rebuild/restart and confirm RStudio IDE displays

+## Idle Instances
+* [ ] Idle instance culling
+1. Create and start a MATLAB tale and a JupyterLab tale
+1. Confirm both instances start and IDEs are accessible
+1. Close all IDE tabs/windows
+1. Wait for 2 hours and 24 hours respectively
+1. Confirm both instances are stopped automatically